PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-DOMOSH85/Week1-Assignment.md

 - Use the `limit` and `skip` methods to implement pagination (5 books per page)

 ### Task 4: Aggregation Pipeline
-- Create an aggregation pipeline to calculate the average price of books by genre
+-
 - Create an aggregation pipeline to find the author with the most books in the collection
 - Implement a pipeline that groups books by publication decade and counts them

-### Task 5: Indexing
+### Task 5: IndexingCreate an aggregation pipeline to calculate the average price of books by genre
 - Create an index on the `title` field for faster searches
 - Create a compound index on `author` and `published_year`
 - Use the `explain()` method to demonstrate the performance improvement with your indexes